borab96/price-process/README.md

         self.process = np.cumsum(self.rvs, axis=0)
 ````

-See [this](https://datalore.jetbrains.com/view/notebook/7ePCXEffpdZr2dA5ySdwr1) for a more advanced use case.
+See [this notebook](https://datalore.jetbrains.com/view/notebook/7ePCXEffpdZr2dA5ySdwr1) for a more advanced use case (Gamma sampled
+Wiener process).